emailit2me2/testaframe/README.rst

 Ideally ``base_tst.py`` would not have any selenium code in it, but it seems pretty tied into the polling asserts.

+The ``our_envs.py`` file will need to be customized for your project/company.

-In a perfect world this framework could be completely seperated from user's test code but we are not quite at that stage yet.
+In a perfect world this framework could be completely seperated from user's test code. but we are not quite at that stage yet.

 Classes